Provisions under Section 16 of the Integrated Goods and Services Tax (IGST) Act, 2017 relating to “Zero Rated Supply”, are as under:

 —–

-Note: The IGST Act 2017 has been notified vide GOI Notification dt.
-12/04/2017, which has subsequently been amended through IGST Extension to J&K Act 2017, IGST (Amendment) Act 2018.
-Finance Act 2019, Finance Act 2020, Finance Act 2021, including various Notifications issued by the Govt./ CBIC from time to time, relating to the commencement dates of various Sections/ Provisions in the respective IGST/ Amendment Acts, wherever required.
-Information on this page is a Section-wise compilation of Amendments made by all such Notifications, with best possible efforts for accuracy.
+Note: The IGST Act 2017 has been notified vide GOI Notification dated 12/04/2017, which has subsequently been amended through IGST Extension to J&K Act 2017, IGST (Amendment) Act 2018.
+Finance Act 2019, Finance Act 2020, Finance Act 2021, Finance Act, 2022 and Finance Act, 2023, including various Notifications issued by the Govt./ CBIC from time to time, relating to the commencement dates of various Sections/ Provisions in the respective IGST/ Amendment Acts, wherever required.
+Information on this page is a Section-wise compilation of the Amendments made by various Notifications issued by CBIC from time to time, with best possible efforts for accuracy.
 In any case, E&OE.
 For official/ updated information, please visit CBIC website.

 CBIC Updates (GST) |